Package Torello.Java

 public static java.lang.String r (java.lang.String s, boolean ignoreCase, java.lang.String[] matchStrs, ToCharIntTFunc<java.lang.String> replaceFunction)

-This shall replace each instance of the elements of parameter'matchStrs'
+This shall replace each instance of the elements of parameter'matchStrs'in inputString 's'with thechar-value returned by the'replaceFunction'lambda-method /functional-interface.

 Example: